vpsfreecz/haveapi/README.md

 which they otherwise know nothing about.

 ## Main features
-- Creates RESTful APIs
+- Creates RESTful APIs usable even with simple HTTP client, should it be needed
 - Handles network communication, input/output formats and parameters on both server and client, you need only to define resources and actions
-- By writing the code you get the documentation which is available to all clients
+- By writing the code you get the documentation for free, it is available to all clients
 - Auto-generated online HTML documentation
 - Generic interface for clients - one client can be used to access all APIs using this framework
 - Ruby, PHP and JavaScript clients already available
 - A change in the API is immediately reflected in all clients
 - Supports API versioning
+- ORM integration
+  - ActiveRecord
+    - integrated with controller
-- Ready for ActiveRecord - validators from models are included in the self-description
+    - loads and documents validators from models
+    - eager loading
+  - easy to support other ORM frameworks

 ## Usage
 This text might not be complete or up-to-date, as things still often change.
-Full use of HaveAPI may be seen in [vpsadminapi](https://github.com/vpsfreecz/vpsadminapi), which may serve as an example of how are things meant to be used.
+Full use of HaveAPI may be seen in [vpsadmin-api](https://github.com/vpsfreecz/vpsadmin-api), which may serve as an example of how are things meant to be used.

 All resources and actions are represented by classes.
 They all must be stored in a module, whose name is later given to HaveAPI.

-HaveAPI then searches all classes in that module and constructs your API.
+HaveAPI then searches all classes in this module and builds your API.

 For the purposes of this document, all resources will be in module `MyAPI`.